yu-ituki/ElinMod/Elin_ModTemplate/readme.md

 ## Introduction
 * First, please write your environment information in config.bat.
+* Copy the library-like source code to a separate folder (. /... /Elin_Lib).
+If you use this template, please download it as well.

+## System Requirements
+* Net Framework 4.8.
+* If you have Visual Studio 2022 and .Net Framework 4.8, it will work anyway.
+* Unity is not required for this project, but it is necessary if you want to generate prefabs, ScriptableObjects, AssetBundle, etc.
+  * Even if you only use C#, if you just new GameObject() and AddComponent, or use Texture2D.LoadRawTextureData() or something like that, it might work.
+    You may not need Unity, but if you want to add a new resource, it is better to have it.
+* Then, you just need to buy and install Elin and you have a working environment.
+Please buy about 10 copies for proselytizing.

+## About Elin_Lib
+* This is a group of sources that can be used by all mods.
+* There is a folder on top of this folder.
+* By hitting config.bat, a symbolic link is created between Elin_Lib and the project's src/Lib directory.
+* If you drop Elin_Lib together and put it in the same directory as the project folder,
+  If you drop Elin_Lib with your project and place it in the same directory as your project folder, you can copy and paste the template and build it anyway.

 ## Minimum basic projects and sources
 * Minimum projects and sources for building a Mod are included.